humanmade/altis-documentation/other-docs/guides/getting-help-with-altis/debugging.md

 (Replace `my-test-project` with any name you like.)

-Once created, use [Local Chassis](docs://local-chassis/) or [Local Server](docs://local-server) to run locally, and attempt to replicate the issue.
+Once created, use [Local Server](docs://local-server) to run locally, and attempt to replicate the issue.

 We recommend leaving configuration at its default settings initially, and turning on any configuration progressively as necessary.